MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordList.md

 string|The ID that uniquely identifies this negative keyword list.

 ## <a name="getname"></a>getName
-Returns the name of this negative keyword list.
+Gets this negative keyword list's name.

 ### Returns
 |Type|Description|